Dealer Forms in UtahCompare Car Insurance Quotes in 3 Steps

 When you sell a new or used vehicle, you need to disclose in writing how the sale is to be financed.
 Your purchase agreements must all contain the approved language.

-You'll need to provide a temporary permit with any automobile, trailer, or motorcycle you sell so the buyer can drive the vehicle for 30 days while getting permanent license plates.
-You can buy a pad of 25 temporary permits for $200.25 by filling out Form TC-756.
+You'll need to provide a temporary permit with any automobile, trailer, or motorcycle you sell so the buyer can drive the vehicle while waiting for permanent license plates.
+You can buy a pad of 25 temporary permits for $279 by filling out Application for Motor Vehicle Temporary Permits (Form TC-756).
 You can also purchase temporary permits online at the MVED website.

-If you sell a vehicle in Utah that was originally manufactured to be sold outside the United States, both you and the buyer must complete Form TC-353.
+If you sell a vehicle in Utah that was originally manufactured to be sold outside the United States, both you and the buyer must complete Notice to Buyer of Vehicle Initially Delivered for Sale in a Country Other Than the United States (Form TC-353).

-Once your business is up and running, provide a Monthly Report of Sales to the Utah MVED.
+Once your business is up and running, provide a Monthly Report of Sale (Form TC-928) to the Utah MVED.